Lewis Milestone: All Quiet on the Western Front (1930)

 Milestone's anti-war picture All Quiet on the Western Front is widely recognized as his directorial masterpiece, and as one of the most-compelling dramatizations of soldiers in combat during the Great War.
 The film was adapted from Erich Maria Remarque's 1929 eponymous novel.
 Milestone cinematically conveyed the "grim realism and anti-war themes" that characterize the novel.
-Universal Studio's head of production Carl Laemmle Jr., purchased the film rights to capitalize on the international success of Remarque's book.
+Universal Studios' head of production Carl Laemmle Jr. purchased the film rights to capitalize on the international success of Remarque's book.
 According to Strago (2017):

 When he was preparing to shoot his wrenching anti-war film All Quiet on the Western Front from the point of view of German schoolboys who become soldiers, Universal co-founder and president Carl Laemmle pleaded with him for a "happy ending."
 Milestone replied, "I've got your happy ending.
 We'll let the Germans win the war."

 All Quiet on the Western Front presents the war from the perspective of a unit of patriotic, young, German soldiers who become disillusioned with the horrors of trench warfare.
-Actor Lew Ayres portrays the naïve, sensitive youth Paul Baumer.
-According to Thompson (2015), Milestone—who was uncredited—together with screenwriters Maxwell Anderson, Del Andrews and George Abbott, wrote a script that "reproduces the terse, tough dialogue" of Remarque's novel to "expose war for what it is, and not glorify it".
+Actor Lew Ayres portrays the naïve, sensitive youth, Paul Baumer.
+According to Thompson (2015), Milestone—who was uncredited—together with screenwriters Maxwell Anderson, Del Andrews, and George Abbott, wrote a script that "reproduces the terse, tough dialogue" of Remarque's novel to "expose war for what it is, and not glorify it".
 Originally conceived as a silent film, Milestone filmed both a silent and a talkie version, shooting them together in sequence.

 The most significant technical innovation of All Quiet on the Western Front is Milestone's integration of the era's rudimentary sound technology with the advanced visual effects developed during the late silent era.
 Applying post-synchronization of the sound recordings, Milestone was at liberty to "shoot the way we've always shot ... it was that simple.
 All the tracking shots were done with a silent camera".
 In one of the film's most-disturbing sequences, Milestone used tracking shots and sound effects to graphically show the effects of artillery and machine guns on advancing troops.

-The movie met with critical and popular approval, it won Academy Award for Best Picture and earned Milestone Academy Award for Best Director.
+The movie met with critical and popular approval, and it won the Academy Award for Best Picture and earned the Milestone Academy Award for Best Director.
 All Quiet on the Western Front established Milestone as a talent in the film industry; Howard Hughes rewarded him with an adaptation of Ben Hecht's and Charles MacArthur's 1928 play The Front Page.